 We understand that people generally do not look forward to legal disputes.
 However, we deeply appreciate the need to count on a justice system to resolve important legal matters that arise under Illinois family law.
 That is why you can count on the legal team at the Law Offices of Jonathan Merel, P.C. for continued legal advice and advocacy during these trying times.
 We can conduct phone or video chat consultations to help ensure you and your family’s legal interests are preserved.

-For a free phone or video consultation, please call our firm at (312) 487-2795 or contact our office online today.
+For a phone or video consultation, please call our firm at (312) 487-2795 or contact our office online today.